subroy13/statwizard/content/posts/k-arm-bandit-2/index.md

 5. Finally, once we have the posterior distribution (i.e., the updated $\alpha_a$ and $\beta_a$), we can use this to simulate a future observation of the $p_a$ values.
 This basically means simulating one possible $k$-arm bandit game which have been consistent with the reward observations so far.
 Once we have simulated the $p_a$ values, clearly the best possible arm would to be take the one with the highest $p_a$ value (i.e., the highest probability of giving a reward).

-This entire algorithm is called **Thompson Sampling**, proposed by William R. Thompson in 1993 in his paper [On the Likelihood that One Unknown Probability Exceeds Another in View of the Evidence of Two Samples](https://www.jstor.org/stable/2332286).
+This entire algorithm is called **Thompson Sampling**, proposed by William R. Thompson in 1993[^5].
 Note that, in contrast to the greedy method where we find the best arm based on whatever knowledge we have so far, in Thompson sampling, we try to predict the multi-arm bandit game itself using the knowledge and use the best arm in the predicted game.
+You may want to check out this nice tutorial paper by Russo et al. on Thompson sampling[^6].

 Here's a bit of python code that implements this Thompson sampling algorithm.